-As an independent charity, we guarantee a tailored service based on your needs where your conversations and all personal information will remain 100% confidential*.
+As an independent charity, they guarantee a tailored service based on your needs where your conversations and all personal information will remain 100% confidential*.

 They employ a diverse workforce including BAME therapists.

 Diverse Cymru provides support, services and advice to Black and Minority Ethnic (BME) people throughout Wales who are affected by mental ill health through support, services, advice and advocacy for those aged 4 and up.

 The African Community Centre (ACC) Wales is a registered charity which operates across Wales.
-We welcome all people, especially Africans born in Africa, African Caribbean’s and British Africans who are currently resident in Wales.
+They welcome all people, especially Africans born in Africa, African Caribbean’s and British Africans who are currently resident in Wales.